bpostlethwaite/Masters-Thesis/README.md

 *   Eigenvalues of Hessian

 ### Change Log
+#### February 17th 2012
+*   Built database structure and tools for adding new station data and removing data.
+*   Changed several data types in functions
+*   Reworked error message system.
+*   Removed unnecessary steps and info in functions and drivers.

 #### February 16th 2012
 *   Refactored Code
     * Created meta-program DataDriver which now runs ProcessTraces and attempts to collect error messages on failure.